 The interface is very straightforward; just enter a range of IP address addresses to scan.
 You can specify a broad range if you are unsure of the total scope of addresses in use.
 By feeding in a text file with a list of IP addresses, you can extract a list of all the IP Addresses that have been allocated from a DHCP server.

 Once you launch the search, the tool lists all of the active IP addresses it finds on the network.
 The sweep results can be exported as a text file, a CSV file, XML file, or an HTML page.
 With this, you can import the list into a spreadsheet and compare it to the list from the DHCP server.
 Subtracting the Ping Sweep results from your DHCP results will give you a list of abandoned IP addresses that you can restore to the pool of available addresses in your DHCP server.

-The Ping Sweep results show the time it took for each host to respond.
+The Switch Port Mapper results show the time it took for each host to respond.
 The response time highlights traffic bottlenecks on your network or where individual pieces of equipment are experiencing performance problems.
 You also get the hostname of each detected device.
 Exporting the single IP addresses and hostnames enables you to compare the current list of hostnames to records from your DNS server and make sure the server’s report reflects the actual address status of your network.